 Justin Kane Elder's multidisciplinary practice has tested many fields and genres.
-Using the familiarity of the face to share his creative process, he now focuses primarily on the study of portraiture.
-Driven by a simple mandate to spread joy and inspire others with knowledge that inspires him.
+Initially using the familiarity of the face as a bridge to share his creative process.
+Driven by a simple directive to spread joy and inspire others with the knowledge that he has acquired.
 He creates color dense works that use relatability and obscurity in unison to capture accidental intentionality.
-His work is a celebration of inspiration, a timeline of experimentation and adaptation.
-Working in a state of perpetual motion, constantly reinventing and refining both thought and technique, his work continues to shift through the years yet holds the commonality of the face as a constant.
+His work is a celebration of inspiration and deep meaning, a timeline of experimentation and adaptation.
+Working in a state of perpetual motion, constantly reinventing and refining both thought and technique, his work continues to shift through the years yet holds the commonality of the face and the message of joy as a constant.

 Elder is a graduate of Cornish College of the Arts.
 He has exhibited across the United States and Canada.
 Showing at a variety of galleries, museums, art fairs, festivals, events, and conferences.
-Elder spent several years as a commercial artist working with major corporations such as Amazon, Facebook, Microsoft and many more, to inject artwork and culture into their workplace.
+Elder spent several years as a commercial artist working with small locally owned businesses and major corporations such as Amazon, Facebook, Microsoft, and many more, to inject artwork and culture into their workplace.
 Exploring ways to push art through non-traditional exposure.
-His work has been featured on local and national TV, advertising campaigns, numerous magazines, restaurants, lectures, sporting goods, and apparel.
+He has designed restaurants, pop-up events, public artworks, traveling art shows, event spaces, snowboards, skateboards, and various other products.
+His work has been featured on local and national TV, advertising campaigns, reality TV, viral videos, numerous magazines, restaurants, lectures, sporting goods, apparel, and much more.

-He now resides in British Columbia with roots in Hawaii.
+He now resides in Hawaii.
 Utilizing his expansive range of experience to push the boundaries of his practice.
-Constantly working on new series and commissioned pieces that fulfill his ongoing search.
-Currently he is developing an array of murals intended to uplift and inspire, while also creating a new body of large scale oil paintings to complement the murals.
+While constantly exploring a wide format of platforms from commissioned works, new art series, written works, creative consultation, interior design, performance art, public speaking, and whatever sparks his curiosity.
+Currently, he is developing an array of projects; murals intended to uplift and inspire, a new body of large-scale oil paintings, a trilogy of books, three-dimensional portraits, a residency program, and more to be revealed in the coming future.

 A portrait is more than just a face, it is a universal language that is hardwired into us from birth.
 The face is our first real connection to the world at large, teaching us lessons that lay the groundwork for what later becomes our reality.
 Communicating not only through words, but through emotion and expression as well.
 This is a fundamental reason why I have chosen portraiture as my artistic practice.
 To use the commonality of the face as a bridge to share inspiration.